French giants risk missing Champions Cup with play-offs on the cards - France 24

 The chiefs' decision about which half a dozen French outfits play in the Champions Cup will have to be validated by the executive board of the league which is likely to meet next week.

-The board, which includes French rugby federation president Bernard Laporte as well as bosses from the clubs, are expected to announce no winner of the Top 14 for the first time since the Second World War.
+The board, which includes French rugby federation president Bernard Laporte as well as bosses from the clubs, are expected to announce there will be no winner of the Top 14 for the first time since World War II.

+France is due to lift its national lockdown on Monday, but experts are warning of the danger of a second wave of infections in a country where more than 25,000 people have died.

 "It's hard.
 We didn't want this season to finish.
-I thought right until the end we would have knockouts in September," Bordeaux-Begles' Jean-Baptiste Dubie told AFP.
+I thought right until the end we would have knockouts in September," Bordeaux-Begles centre Jean-Baptiste Dubie told AFP.

 © 2020 AFP